Aubrey Pleasant: Grand Blanc High School

 Pleasant began coaching at Grand Blanc High School.
-He worked mostly with the defensive backs and was a behavioral specialist and special needs teacher in the Flint Community School District.
+He worked mostly with the defensive backs and was a behavioral specialist and special education teacher in the Flint Community School District.

 Michigan

 He was then hired by the University of Michigan as a graduate assistant and worked mainly with the defensive backs, where they allowed 190.5 yards per game and 17.4 points per game, making them 16th and 6th in the nation, respectively.
 The defense allowed only 12 touchdown passes and led the Big Ten with 29 takeaways as well as 20 fumble recoveries, which tied for first in the FBS.
 Pleasant was promoted to assistant defensive backs coach the following year, where the Wolverines' defense improved to 13th and 5th following the 2012 season.

 Cleveland Browns

 In 2013 he was hired by the Cleveland Browns as an offensive staff and head coaching intern during training camp.